TenNM/usefulCS/README.md

 # usefulCS
 Repo with some useful classes for C#
-# usefulCS
-Repo with some useful classes for C#
 ### Features:
 ##### Class FileIOSerializer.cs
 1. File save and load with bin serialization